t0mrg/AutoZplotter/README.md

 # AutoZplotter

-This is a simple Python script to plot autozygosity
+This is a simple legacy Python script to plot autozygosity.
+The code may well not work on all VCF formats, but is provided in case it is of use to others.

 *Author: Tom Gaunt*